-SecureSocial is available from the Typesafe community repository.
-To include the module in your project add the following dependency to your Build.scala file:
+SecureSocial is available from Maven Central.
+To include the module in your project add the following dependency to your Build.scala or build.sbt file:

 object ApplicationBuild extends Build {